 6.X.1 Functional Description

+This solution is for "Key Issue #1: Support of QoS aware NR PC5 power efficiency for pedestrian UEs".

 In road safety as well as public safety use cases, Pedestrian UEs are often involved in PC5 groupcast or broadcast communication in connectionless manner.
 One pedestrian UE may need to listen to various PC5 Tx UEs in proximity without knowing about Tx UEs in advance.
 Thus, possible DRX operation for PC5 Rx UE needs to cope with various and random Tx UEs present in proximity.
 PC5 Tx UE, on the other hand, may not know or care about presence of any particular Rx UE in proximity.
 This makes PC5 DRX operation specific to each pair of PC5 Tx UE and Rx UE rather impractical, especially for PC5 groupcast and broadcast.